OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/processing/spatial-data/spatial-data.md

 a layer that does not match the time series list.
 Additional features are being considered to minimize this possibility.
 However, the use of the map interface is considered an advanced feature and some reliance is made on a user’s capability.

+## Spatial Analysis Commands ##

+TSTool does not currently provide significant spatial analysis features.
+Instead, use Geographic Information System (GIS) software.
+However, if the spatial data processing boils down to processing spatial data attribute table data, the TSTool table commands can be used, for example to manipulate data in a GeoJSON file.
+See the ***Commands(Table)*** and ***Commands / Object Processing*** commands.